aeverall/seestar/README.md

-# SelF
+# seestar

-**SelF** is a Python package for creating and using **Sel**ection **F**unctions for spectroscopic stellar surveys.
+**seestar** is a Python package for creating and using Selection Functions for spectroscopic stellar surveys.

 The full theory and design of the selection function can be found in Everall & Das (in prep.), please cite this paper when using the repository.

-The purpose of **SelF** is to provide an *easy-to-use*, *fast processing* and *mathematically consistent* method for calculating selection functions for spectroscopic stellar surveys.
+The purpose of **seestar** is to provide an *easy-to-use*, *fast processing* and *mathematically consistent* method for calculating selection functions for spectroscopic stellar surveys.
 We hope that this will consolidate the many different methods currently used to calculate selection functions.
 We also provide precalculated selection functions for popular spectroscopic surveys.

 This project will aim to constantly evolve and improve with developments to survey data and requirements of the research being performed.
 We will list improvements and updates to come as well as the selection functions we are building [here](Future.md).

-In the remainder of this README file, we will explain how to install and run **SelF** to calculate selection functions for your favourite surveys.
+In the remainder of this README file, we will explain how to install and run **seestar** to calculate selection functions for your favourite surveys.

 ***